 But among the scary stories were some bright spots, too.
 Steve Palumbi presented a case at the symposium showing that if the sky is figuratively falling, “some species may have hard hats and be able to adapt.”
 And it appears in some cases there is enough variation in tolerance to ocean acidification that evolution may be able to outrun some of the problems.
 But the winners of tomorrow will not likely be the species of today.

 So the obvious question is, what do we do about it?
 People may not want to hear that acidification is caused by CO2 emissions.
-However,the suggestion by someone at our workshop to soft pedal the fact that ultimately the only solution is cutting emissions, were met with frank dismissal by scientists and journalists alike.
+However, the suggestion by someone at our workshop to soft pedal the fact that ultimately the only solution is cutting emissions, was met with frank dismissal by scientists and journalists alike.
 That would be dishonest.
 The chemistry is clear.